Entomologist, Photographer, Biodiversity Explorer

-Isa is passionate about communicating the beauty of the earth through photography, videography, and live presentations.
-Her goal is to inspire awe and respect for our environment and wildlife and to support conservation efforts.
+Isa is passionate about not only studying but also sharing the beauty of the earth through photography, videography, and live presentations.
+Her goal is to inspire awe and respect for our environment and wildlife and to support preservation efforts.

 An explorer at heart, Isa knew at a young age that she wanted to be either an astronaut or an entomologist.
 Her mom was happy when she went the entomology route.

 In pursuit of an entomology career, Isa enrolled at Cornell University and double majored in Entomology & Plant Science.
 She completed a semester abroad in Costa Rica as part of a Tropical Ecology and Conservation Field Course.

 Upon graduating from Cornell, Isa began work at the Academy of Natural Sciences of Drexel University (ANSP) as a Curatorial Assistant of Entomology.
 She completed the 3 year long project she was co-managing at ANSP in fall 2014.
 The fruit of the project is a digital species index.
 Now, anyone can search the contents of the 3-million-specimen insect collection and all specimens can be quickly and easily located in the collection!
 Click here to check it out.

 It was around this time that Isa plunged into insect macrophotography.
 She had been interested in exploring this realm for years and was finally able to save up and purchase her first semi-professional camera - the Canon 70D and Canon 100mm macro prime lens.
 Woo hoo!
 She then attended the BugShot insect photography workshop.
 This was all in great timing.
 Little did she know that a year later she would find herself in the depths of the peat swamp Bornean jungle...